Museum of Israel: model of Jerusalem in the year 66 AD

-Tabula Peutingeriana (it opens in a separate page), a Vth century map added the words antea dicta Jerusalem (once known as Jerusalem) to Aelia Capitolina (7 in the map), but eventually the ancient name replaced that given by Hadrian.
-In the mosaic of Madaba Jerusalem was referred to as Holy City.
-In this map the religious centre of the town was no longer at the ancient Temple (where Hadrian built a Temple to Jupiter), but it had moved to the basilica built on the site of the Holy Sepulchre.
+Tabula Peutingeriana, a Vth century map added the words antea dicta Jerusalem (once known as Jerusalem) to Aelia Capitolina.
+In the mosaic Jerusalem was referred to as Holy City and the religious centre of the town was no longer at the ancient Temple (where Hadrian built a Temple to Jupiter), but it had moved to the basilica built on the site of the Holy Sepulchre.

 (left) Basilica Nea; (right) one of the capitals